Kristi Meeuwse, Kindergarten Teacher, Drayton Hall Elementary School, Charleston, South Carolina

 Meeuwse used the free iBooks Author app for Mac to create her first book for iPad, called My City, about the class’s hometown of Charleston.
 “My students loved it.
 And they thought it was cool I was writing it.”
-Meeuwse went on to create books on subjects like spiders, dirt bikes, and baby animals.
+Meeuwse went on to create books on subjects like spiders, dirt bikes and baby animals.
 “My students are excited when they can tap a button and make a spider move across the page,” says Meeuwse.
 “Or when, as they count to 10, an image rotates and counts with them.
-None of the print books in our book center have any of this.”
+None of the print books in our book centre have any of this.”
 Meeuwse also inserts comprehension widgets, so the kids can take short quizzes right there in the text.
-She is thrilled that her students not only love the books, but are gaining the information they need to meet the standards.
+She is thrilled that her students not only love the books, but are gaining the information they need to meet the required standard.

 Meeuwse’s students don’t just consume content on their iPad, they also create content, using a variety of creation apps.
 Meeuwse will give an assignment, such as using four vocabulary words in a sentence or showing an example of subtraction.
 Her students can choose which app to use and how they want to show their understanding.
-The creativity, expression, and comprehension that come out of these assignments astound her.
+The creativity, expression and comprehension that come out of these assignments astound her.
 And, of course, her students also love writing books.
 They create dynamic books for iPad with their own text and images — even video and voiceover.

 “If you’re on the fence about creating your own books, go for it.
 You can’t mess up.
 Once you create something, you can still edit it.
 It’s not like it’s permanent and forever.
 If you put something in and it doesn’t work, you can take it out.”